Jackson, Heath L.

 The Global Mission Fellows program takes young adults ages 20-30 out of their home environments and places them in new contexts for mission experience and service.
 The program has a strong emphasis on faith and justice.
 Global Mission Fellows become active parts of their new local communities.
 They connect the church in mission across cultural and geographical boundaries.
 They grow in personal and social holiness and become strong young leaders working to build just communities in a peaceful world.

-Heath is a member of First United Methodist Church, Broken Bow, Oklahoma, in the Oklahoma Annual Conference.
+Heath is a member in the Oklahoma Annual Conference.
 He holds a master’s degree in real estate from Royal Agricultural University, Cirencester, England, and a master’s degree in modern history form the University of St. Andrews, St. Andrews, Scotland.

 He interned with the Ecumenical Pharmaceutical Network.
 “I developed a database, allowing program data to be accessed faster,” Heath said.
 “I also researched health topics to help determine the need for future programs.
 This experience taught me how to analyze the needs of my community and work with others to address these needs.”